ferrydeboer/fluentassertions-analysis/docs/hotspots_ndepend.md

 | FluentAssertions.Equivalency.SelfReferenceEquivalencyOptions <TSelf>+Restriction<TMember> | 313d           | 35min    | 40min           | 1              |
 | FluentAssertions.Equivalency.Tracing.GetTraceMessage                                      | 332d           | 50min    | 54min           | 1              |

-The debt on a type level is the aggregate value of the debt & interest of all issues.
+The debt & interest on a type is the aggregate value of the debt & interest of all issues for that type.
 The breaking point is mostly determined by the issues with a higher severity due to those having a higher interest and a low Debt value.
 Even when taking the change frequency into account it just a limited set of recurring rules critical or high severiy rules that is violated.
 Understanding those in determining a prioritization of refactoring is then more valuable.
 So let's look at those in the next two sections

 ## Issue Severity Targets